google/gsocguides/pages/student/15-evaluations.md

 Your evaluations are only visible to your mentoring org admins and program administrators from Google.
 In some cases, Google's program administrators may need to share some details of evaluations with you and your mentor.
 This may happen, for example, when evaluations indicate a payment should not be made.

-If you do not submit an evaluation, you fail and will be removed from the program.
-Similarly, failing an evaluation means you are immediately removed from the GSoC program.
+You are encouraged to complete both evaluations but you are only required to complete the final evaluation, if you do not complete the final evaluation which also includes your link to your work product you will fail the program.
+Failing an evaluation means you are immediately removed from the GSoC program.

 ## Final Evaluations and Work Product Submission